California Bicycle Laws: Essential Guide for Safe Cycling

 5 minute read.

-As more cyclists have gotten into bike riding during the COVID-19 Pandemic it's more important than ever to know the rules of the road.
+As more cyclists have gotten into bike riding since the COVID-19 Pandemic it's more important than ever to know the rules of the road.
 Bankrate has written an article on Road safety for cyclists filled with tips for bike riders as well as motorists.
 To read the article click here.

 Ride hard, be safe and have fun!
 Cycling is an amazingly healthy form of exercise but it does carry risks.
 Keep yourself safe by educating yourself on bicycle safety including some common bicycle laws you may not know exist.